 2. Deliver Superior Fan Experience

 In part 2 of this series, we explored how a bad fan experience - specifically video quality - is a top complaint for teams.
 The culprit?
 Social media platforms with blanket limitations and constraints.
 However, livestream integration allows you to break free from these limits, opening up a variety of advanced capabilities that achieve the crisp, clear action that viewers expect.
-When you partner with a livestreaming platform, these professional-grade features become part of your streaming toolkit, giving you the control and options that social media platforms simply don't offer.
+When you partner with a livestreaming platform, professional-grade features become part of your toolkit, giving you the control and options that social media platforms simply don't offer:

 - Custom Video Quality Settings: Select a tier tailored to specific content types (fast-paced sports vs. static presentations)